The Best Shooting Rests in 2023

 The best shooting rests hold up for decades in heat, cold, rain, snow, and other extreme weather environments.
 A father should be able to pass down his rest to his children along with his rifle.

-Due to the fact people are different heights and guns can vary in length and weight, choosing a rest with adjustable controls is vital.
 The ability to adjust the rear and front positions of a rest will assist with lining up your gun to a target positioned higher or lower than your bench and rifle.
 Most quality rests are heavy, which helps with recoil management.

 It is less than ideal to move or rotate a rest each time you want to change positions, so the best shooting rests pan left or right while the gun is still mounted.